ayuusweetfish/AMPi/README.md

 ## Interface

-AMPi requires support from the bare metal environment through functions defined in _ampienv.h_.
+AMPi requires support from the bare metal environment through functions defined in [_ampi/ampienv.h_](ampi/ampienv.h).
 These include memory allocation, timer, interrupt handler, mailbox, and logging.
 See comments there for details.

 AMPi's functionalities are exposed through 6 functions: